What is your approach for helping students who don't have the qualifications for their top-choice schools?

 The Agnes Irwin School

 There are a variety of ways to approach this.
-I never want to completely discourage a student from applying to his or her “dream” school, but I also want to make sure the student has a balanced list and is happy to attend at least one of their likely admission choices.
-Using data can help, whether it be a scattergram of past applicants’ results or the specific data published by college guides, such Wintergreen Orchard House.
-What can be most effective, however, is to connect the student to current undergrads and have them talk about the amount of time the student devotes to course work, what level of performance is expected, and what grading is like.
+I never want to completely discourage a student from applying to their “dream” school, but I also want to make sure the student has a balanced list and is happy to attend at least one of their likely admission choices.
+Using data can help, whether it be a scattergram of past applicants’ results or the specific data published by college guides.
+What can be most effective, however, is to connect the student to current undergrads and have them talk about the amount of time the student devotes to coursework, what level of performance is expected, and what grading is like.
 This can send a clear message to the applicant about what they would be facing if admitted.

 Director